SaiprakashReddyRayavaram/Resume/README.md

   - Integrated LIDAR and camera sensors for real-time vehicle positioning and environment mapping.
   - Implemented V2V communication using ROS to subscribe and publish V2X messages.
   - Working on User Interface to join the platoon.
+### Go-Kart Chassis Design and Analysis

+- Designed lightweight Go-Kart chassis using CATIA, focusing on circular beam structures.
+- Conducted ANSYS static analysis for performance evaluation under impact scenarios.
+- Selected AISI4130 after comparing materials for strength and weight.
+- Proficient in CAD design, FEA simulation, and material selection.
+- Enhanced project management and problem-solving skills through iterative design and optimization.
+### Multi-Purpose Cargo EV Concept Design

+- Designed a versatile Multi-Purpose Cargo EV in CATIA, transforming it into three configurations for varied cargo and usage needs.
+- Implemented modular design principles for optimized space and enhanced usability in urban transport.
+- Proficient in CATIA for CAD modeling and structural design, focusing on innovative electric vehicle solutions.
+- Conceptualized and prototyped to explore sustainable urban mobility advancements.

 ## Skills
 **Technical Skills:**
 - **Programming Languages:** Python, C